 Meanwhile, Walmart DSP will probably be similarly priced to other managed-service, offsite digital media offerings operated by 3rd parties.
 And, as noted earlier, it will probably be less than what brands currently pay for managed service offsite campaigns via Walmart Connect today — and in the future.

 Our Recommendation The simplest way to see how well the Walmart DSP will work for you is to give it a try.
 Identify key campaigns in Q4 of 2021 or Q1 of 2022 to run via the DSP and see how they perform relative to the old managed service campaigns you’ve run.
 That’s a relatively low-risk way to gain immediate, actionable learning to determine how you should proceed in the future.

-About the Author Ethan Goodman is a renowned marketing strategist with deep expertise in digital commerce and shopper marketing.
+About the Author The Mars Agency's SVP-Commerce Media, Ethan Goodman is a renowned marketing strategist with deep expertise in digital commerce and shopper marketing.
 He’s been named a "Young Influential" by Adweek and a "Who's Who in Shopper Marketing" by Path to Purchase IQ and also serves as a Faculty Member at the Path to Purchase Institute.
 Prior to his current role, Ethan built, grew and managed The Mars Agency's Ecommerce and Innovation practice groups, and also guided the team that created SmartAisle — the world's first voice-powered shopping assistant for brick & mortar retailers.